dlounsbu/AfEA-sdm/README.md

 Learning objectives include:
 1. Understanding tenets of systems theory in relation to the system dynamics modeling approach
 2. Applying basic concepts of systems thinking: Drawing ‘balancing’ and ‘reinforcing’ loops
-3. Creating, running and evaluating simple system dynamics models
+3. Creating, running and evaluating simple system dynamics models.

 By the end of the workshop, participants will appreciate that system dynamics model building is inherently ‘mixed methods’ research, well-suited to exploring virtually any problem in epidemiology, public health, and medicine.